No one has greater love [no one has shown stronger affection] than to lay down (give up) his own life for his friends. (Joh 15:13, Amplified Bible).

 God did not only love us by giving up His son as a sacrifice for our sins in order to satisfy divine justice, but according to the verse above, He also showed and proved His love to us by allowing Christ to die for us while we were yet sinners.
 It is so easy to love those who love us back but what about those who will not show us love in return?
 Do we not withhold our love from them because we believe they will not appreciate our offer of love?

-Imagine for a moment if the above verse has been re-written this way, ‘"But God shows and clearly proves His own love for us by the fact that when we became righteous, Christ dies for us’".
+Imagine for a moment if the above verse had been re-written this way, "But God shows and clearly proves His own love for us by the fact that when we became righteous, Christ died for us".
 What would have been your fate?
-I know what mine would be, I probably would not have become a saint and therefore would not have experienced the love of God.
+I know what mine would be, I would not been able to been able to live up to God's standards and therefore would not have experienced the love of God.

-As we enter into this last week of lent leading to good Friday, a day when the world stood still about 2000 years ago, let us appreciate the love of God for us and the ultimate sacrifice He made for us through His son Jesus.
+As we enter into this last week of lent leading to Good Friday, a day when the world stood still over 2000 years ago, let us appreciate the love of God for us and the ultimate sacrifice He made for us through His son Jesus.
 We can do this by thanking and praising Him.
 However, this is just the first part.
-The other part is identifying with Christ’s love by reaching out to people around us, not necessarily people we know but people in need.
-The need may not necessarily be in terms of material needs.
-Some of them may not any thing other than for someone to tell them that God loves them.
-Others may just need a hearing ear to listen to their struggles.
+The other part is identifying with Christ's love by reaching out to people around us, not necessarily people we know but people in need.
+The need may not necessarily be in materia terms.
+Some of them may not need any anything other than for someone to tell them that God loves them.
+Others may just need a hearing ear or a shoulder to cry on.